pipelight/virshle/README.md

 deno test
 ```

-## Nasty purposes 😈
+## Motivations

-The goal here is to be able to dig out shit tons personnalized virtual machines.
+The goal here is to be able to dig out big amouts of personnalized virtual
+machines.

 Nixos has bultin features to build iso based on configuration file.
 This
-bypasses the usual provisionning.
+bypasses the usual provisionning methods.

 The combination of a custom nixos image and an already provisionned volume for
 secret storage allow for extremly fast deployments (~20 seconds) of complete up